Community Inclusion Standard

 Therefore our working hypothesis is that our project can make a change to the status quo, to enable communities living in or in the vicinity of project areas, and often having deep rooted connections to the environment encompassed within project boundaries, to benefit from private investments in Natural Capital projects.

-These agreements would ensure that the rights of the local community are recognised, and free and informed prior consent is given by communities to project developers.
+These agreements will ensure that the rights of the local community are recognised, and free and informed prior consent is given by communities to project developers.
 Project developers would inform communities about how these markets function and how the financing works.
 Also within these agreements, grievance mechanisms would be defined, allowing community members to effectively raise concerns and track progress of issues.

 Project developers would agree with communities how benefits, including revenue, would be fairly and equitably distributed.
 Any investment in community development would be at the control of the communities.
 These agreements would be transparent and project developers would be held accountable against the arrangements.